southerngalnow/Teacher-Email-Send/README.md

 ![image](https://github.com/heightcalculator/Teacher-Email-Send/assets/91100197/e4a5ba66-b902-4767-ac6a-61b74c4f3d01)

-When you click on ok, it will show a popup where you will have to select your google account:
+Then click "Save".
+It will show a popup where you will have to select your google account:

 ![image](https://github.com/heightcalculator/Teacher-Email-Send/assets/91100197/3d1c2f84-37d5-415a-a974-5dc3924723b0)